anvaka/winvelviz/README.md

 The demo shows 12 days of wind data.
 The brighter the color - the higher was the speed in that area.
 The darker the color - the slower the speed.

-Note: The continents and islands were not intentionally rendered in this visualization.
+The landmass was not intentionally rendered in this visualization.
+Winds velocities are lower over land and that reveals us the "map" in the background.
-They are rather "artifact" of the data - winds are slower over landmass.

 The image above has poor quality (to ensure that this repository loads faster).
 To see a high resolution video for a longer period of time please go here: _TODO: Link_